 Notaries in Florida, Maine, South Carolina and Nevada are authorized to solemnize marriage ceremonies.
 Sometimes couples choose to be married at sea, on a cruise ship or a private vessel.
 Does a notary at sea have notary authority?

-A notary at sea only has authority while located in their state jurisdiction.
+A state notary at sea only has authority while located in their state jurisdiction.
 For a marriage at sea, the location must be within state waters.
+A riverboat or vessel on an in-state river or lake is within state waters.

 To determine the exact location of the ship, a notary at sea should contact the captain or someone qualified to make that judgment.